morganthomas/winning-arguments/winning-arguments.md

-A rule of logical inference is **valid** for a given person if there are no **counterexamples** to the rule for that person.
+I will define that a rule of logical inference is **valid** for a given person if and only if there are no **counterexamples** to the rule for that person.
 A counterexample to a rule of logical inference for a given person is a case where there are statements of the form

 TODO